A flexible control function approach for survival data subject to different types of censoring: Goodness-of-fit test

 \section{Goodness-of-fit test}

-In the following section, we discuss a goodness-of-fit test for model \eqref{eq:Regression Model rewritten} on a given data set.
-Recall that the observed times $Y$ correspond to events $(T)$, censoring $(C)$ or administrative censoring $(A)$.
-However, since we only model $T$ and $C$, we will not construct a goodness-of-fit test for all observed times $Y = \min(T, C, A)$, but rather define $K = \min(T, C)$ and construct a goodness-of-fit test based on $K$, which will be right-censored by $A$.
-The test will be based on a weighted Cramer--Von Mises type statistic, for which we will estimate the distribution using a parametric bootstrap procedure (see \cite{ET1998} for more details).
+In the following section, we discuss a goodness-of-fit test for the special case of model \eqref{eq:Regression Model rewritten} with only two competing risks $(K=2)$ for ease of explanation.
+However, the test can be extended to the case of $K>2$ latent event times.
+The observed times $Y$ correspond to events $(T^1, T^2)$ or administrative censoring $(C)$.
+However, since we only model $T^1$ and $T^2$, we will not construct a goodness-of-fit test for all observed times $Y = \min(T^1,T^2, C)$, but rather define $\tilde{T} = \min(T^1,T^2)$ and construct a goodness-of-fit test based on $\tilde{T}$, which will be right-censored by $C$.
+The test will be based on a weighted Cramér--Von Mises type statistic, for which we will estimate the distribution with a parametric bootstrap procedure (see \cite{ET1998} for more details).
 The test will be such that rejection of the null hypothesis indicates a bad fit, but failing to reject the null hypothesis does not necessarily indicate a good fit.
-This is because like most statistical tests, there is the possibility of making a type-I error, but additionally, we are only testing on $K$ and not on $T$ and $C$ separately.
-This means that we cannot directly test the goodness-of-fit of the models for $T$ and $C$ separately, but can only gauge it through testing the goodness-of-fit of the overall model.
-As a result, the test will be slightly conservative.
+This is because, like most statistical tests, there is the possibility of making a type-I error, but additionally, we are only testing on $\tilde{T}$ and not on $T^1$ and $T^2$ separately.
+This means that we cannot directly test the goodness-of-fit of the models for $T^1$ and $T^2$ separately, but can only gauge it through testing the goodness-of-fit of the overall model.
+The reason for this caveat is that directly testing on $T^1$ and $T^2$ is not possible due to their nonparametric joint model being unidentified \citep{Tsiatis1975}.
+To make this more precise, the null hypothesis of the test is